armandvanhelsync/very-simple-contact-form/readme.txt

 == DESCRIPTION ==
 This is a very simple responsive translation-ready contact form.
 It only contains Name, Email, Subject and Message.
 Use shortcode [contact] to display form on page.
-Dutch, German, Spanish, Brazilian Portuguese, French and Hungarian translation included.
+Dutch, German, Spanish, Brazilian Portuguese, French, Croatian and Hungarian translation included.
 For more info please check readme file.

 == INSTALLATION ==